 Then you have to store the gold you've purchased.
-That could mean renting a safe deposit box from the local bank, where you could be paying an ongoing cost for storage.
-Selling, meanwhile, can be difficult since you have to bring your gold to a dealer, who may offer you a price that’s below the current spot price.
+That could mean renting a safe deposit box from the local bank, where you could pay an ongoing storage cost.
+Meanwhile, selling can be difficult since you have to bring your gold to a dealer, who may offer you a price below the current spot price.

-The big problem here is that the certificates are really only as good as the company backing them, sort of like banks before the Federal Government's Financial Claims Scheme was created.
+The big problem here is that the certificates are only as good as the company backing them, like banks before the Federal Government's Financial Claims Scheme was created.

-This is why one of the most desirable options for gold certificates is the Perth Mint, which is backed by the government of Western Australia.
-That said, if you’re going to simply buy a paper representation of gold, you might want to consider ETFs instead.
+This is why one of the most desirable options for gold certificates is the Perth Mint, which the government of Western Australia backs.
+That said, if you buy a paper representation of gold, you might want to consider ETFs instead.

-If you don't particularly care about holding the gold you own but you want direct exposure to the metal, then an ETF like the ETFs Metal Securities Australia Ltd is probably the way to go.
+If you don't particularly care about holding the gold you own but want direct exposure to the metal, then an exchange-traded fund like ETFs Metal Securities Australia Ltd is probably the way to go.
 This fund directly purchases gold on behalf of its shareholders.
-You'll likely have to pay a commission to trade the ETF, and there will be a management fee but you'll benefit from a liquid asset that invests directly in gold coins, bullion, and bars.
+You'll likely have to pay a commission to trade the ETF, and there will be a management fee, but you'll benefit from a liquid asset that invests directly in gold coins, bullion, and bars.

 Another way to own gold indirectly, futures contracts are a highly leveraged and risky choice that is inappropriate for beginners.
 Even experienced investors should think twice here.
 Essentially, a futures contract is an agreement between a buyer and a seller to exchange a specified amount of gold at a specified future date and price.